vdaviot/Taskmaster/README.md

 		- Which signal should be used to stop (i.e. exit gracefully) the program : √

-		- How long to wait after a graceful stop before killing the program
+		- How long to wait after a graceful stop before killing the program TODO™

 		- Options to discard the program’s stdout/stderr or to redirect them to files : √

-		- Environment variables to set before launching the program
+		- Environment variables to set before launching the program TODO™

-		- A working directory to set before launching the program
+		- A working directory to set before launching the program : √

-		- An umask to set before launching the program
+		- An umask to set before launching the program : √